Shooting star is located on the east coast of Zanzibar...

 Power supply: Mains Electricity

-Communications: There is cell-phone coverage at Shooting Star, as well as a fax machine and the internet which guests are welcome to use when the office isn't too busy.
-There is wireless internet access and phones in the suites.
-Guests should buy a phone card at reception to pay for any calls they want to make.
+Communications: There is cell-phone coverage at Shooting Star and the internet which guests are welcome to use when the office isn’t too busy.
+There is WiFi available at $5 per stay per room.

 TV & radio: There is no TV or radio at Shooting Star